oddbird/oddsite/content/community.rst

     description: |
       is an international mentorship group
-      with a focus on helping more women become active participants and leaders in the Python open-source community.
+      with a focus on helping more women become active participants and leaders in the Python open source community.
   - name: 'Django Girls'
     url: 'https://djangogirls.org/'
     type: 'donations'